Mithesh-B/Safe_Walk/README.md

 - Support

 ## Features
-1. Easy-to-use form for reporting safety incidents in public areas
+1. Easy-to-use form for reporting unsafe incidents in public areas
 2. Interactive map with markers for each reported incident
 3. Heatmap displaying high-risk areas based on reported incidents
 4. Information to aid in making informed and safe decisions when navigating public areas